Make-School-Courses/FEW-2.3-Single-Page-Web-Applications/Lessons/lesson-02-.md

 Here we will review the concepts covered in the tutorial.

 - Components
  - Function based
  - Class based
 - Props
 - State
 - onClick

-Use the linter to indentify and apply coding profexional best practices to your work.
+Use the linter to identify and apply coding professional best practices to your work.

 ## Components